Martin S. Flaherty: Education and clerkships

-Constitutional and Foreign Relations Law and History Scholarship
+Career

 Flaherty is the Leitner Family Professor of International Human Rights Law in New York, where he is the Founding Co-Director (with Professor Tracy Higgins) of the Leitner Center for International Law and Justice.
 He is also a longtime Visiting Professor at the School of Public and International Affairs at Princeton.
 In addition, Flaherty has taught at Columbia Law School, Barnard College; China University of Law and Political Science and the National Judges College, both in Beijing; Queens University Belfast, Sungkyunkwan University, St. John’s School of Law, and New York Law School, among others.

-Advocacy

 Leitner Center

-With Tracy Higgins, Flaherty in 1997 founded the Crowley Program in International Human rights, which ten years later expanded at the Leitner Center on International Law and Justice.
-Through the Leitner Center, Flaherty led numerous human rights investigations, including: